journey-ad/star-list/README.md

 *   [deepseek-ai/DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1) -

-*   [ProxymanApp/Proxyman](https://github.com/ProxymanApp/Proxyman) - Modern.
-Native.
-Delightful Web Debugging Proxy for macOS, iOS, and Android ⚡️
+*   [ProxymanApp/Proxyman](https://github.com/ProxymanApp/Proxyman) - The best-in-class HTTP Debugger for macOS.
+Capture HTTP/HTTPS from macOS, iOS, Android with a few clicks ✅

 *   [ZeMooX/remove-finder-from-dock](https://github.com/ZeMooX/remove-finder-from-dock) - Documentation on how to remove the macOS Finder from Dock.